Text that reads 'the great rest experiment' in stylized font.

 What this doesn’t mean

-• It doesn’t mean you’re failing at life, purpose, or meaning
+• It doesn’t mean you’re selfish, cold, or avoiding intimacy

-If Spiritual Rest is calling you right now
+If Social Rest is calling you right now

 You might notice this if: